bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ```

 You may need to restart your server at times to pick up changes you make
-to your plugin (unfortunately hot-reload doesn't always work with plugin-based plugins).
+to your plugin (unfortunately hot-reload doesn't always work with gem-based plugins).

-Finally, you should try writing some [RSpec tests](https://relishapp.com/rspec)
+Finally, you should try writing some [tests](http://docs.seattlerb.org/minitest/)
-in the `spec` folder of your plugin.
+in the `test` folder of your plugin.
 These tests could ensure your tags, filters,
 and other content are working as expected and won't break in the future as code
 gets updated.
 {% endrendercontent %}